-Independent Expert's Report
+1.6 Independent Expert's Report

-As Mr Fortune Mojapelo and Mr Anthony Viljoen are each Directors of both Lemur and Bushveld, the Independent Directors commissioned BDO Corporate Finance (WA) Pty Ltd (Independent Expert) to prepare a report that states whether, in the Independent Expert's opinion, the Bushveld Offer is fair and reasonable and gives the reasons for forming that opinion.
+As Mr Fortune Mojapelo and Mr Anthony Viljoen are each directors of both Lemur and Bushveld and because, as at the date of the Bidder's Statement, Bushveld held voting power in Lemur of more than 30%, section 640 of the Corporations Act requires this Target's Statement to include a report by an expert that states whether, in the expert's opinion, the Bushveld Offer is fair and reasonable, and gives the reasons the expert has formed that opinion.

-The Independent Expert is of the view that the Offer is not fair but reasonable.
-The Independent Expert's Report is included in its entirety at Appendix 1 of this announcement and will also be included in the Target's Statement.
-Lemur Shareholders are urged to read that report carefully.
+The Independent Expert is of the view that the Bushveld Offer is not fair but reasonable.
+The Independent Expert's Report is included in its entirety at Appendix 1 of this Target's Statement.
+You are urged to read that report carefully.